vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 where $a$ and $b$ are parameters which explain the behaviour of the dependent variable according to the values of the independent one, and $\varepsilon$ is the residual.

 The general form of linear regression however is the multivariable one where multiple predictors are taken into consideration:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $y = \beta_0 + \sum_{i=1}^n \beta_i x_i + \varepsilon$,

 where $\beta_i$ are the weights of each independent variable.

+A key feature of linear regression models is that it is assumed that a certain change in the variables causes proportional change in the output (which is not the case in non-linear models).
+The output is basically treated as a linear combination of predictors.
+In the real life scenarios this behaviour can only be observed for short periods of time as many natural and social processes tend to have non-linear rate of change.

 ## Gaussian noise

 In practice there are always factors which are impossible to explain and predict and which may cause surprisingly different results from those that we expect.
 Therefore there is always going to be some difference between estimated (predicted) and actually observed values - the residuals, even for the variables which seem to be perfectly correlated.